Woodland Management for Conservation

 Rides can be managed by crown raising, coppicing and veteranisation techniques to imitate damage and benefit wildlife habitat.

-In our woodland we have cut back the oak and holly to widen the rides to 1.5 x the height of the trees.
+In our woodland we have cut back the oak and holly to widen the rides (they should be to 1.5 x the height of the trees but a small woodland doesn’t permit this width).
 The bordering regrowth will be cut every 4 to 7 years.

 Glades will be monitored for regrowth of less desirable trees such as sycamore and the bramble managed in those light patches to allow for our seed bank to show its true colours.
 We do expect to see a great deal of oak regeneration this year due to the mast year of acorns we had in Autumn 2020

-We have identified many other wetland species and the removal of dominating species, will enhance this floral habitat where insects and birds benefit from the open canopy next to the stream.
-We have started manual pond creation and observing the benefits being created.
-This work continues as per our 3 year FS woodland plan, along with exciting wildlife installations such as an otter holt to come.
+We have identified many other wetland species and the reduction of dominating species, will enhance this floral habitat where insects and birds benefit from the open canopy next to the stream.
+We have started digging a pond complex and observing the benefits of new species, including dragonflies for the first time in our woodland.
+This work continues as per our 3 year woodland plan, along with exciting wildlife installations such as an otter holt to come.

-We have also considered the possibility of agricultural run off being the cause of nettles and Hemlock Water Dropwort, we are seeking further advice from organisations such as the Westcountry Rivers Trust.
+We have also considered the possibility of agricultural run off being the cause of nettles and Hemlock Water Dropwort, we have tested our soil & water and are seeking further advice from organisations such as the Westcountry Rivers Trust.

-Our species list is a consistent tool to monitor the changes in our woodland and help us identify food plants to study the lifecycle of our wildlife that rely upon them.
+Our species list is a consistent tool to monitor the changes in our woodland.
+This also helps us identify food plants to study the lifecycle of our wildlife that rely upon them.